Fanatics North Carolina promo code: Get up to $1000 in bonus bets | Goal.com US

 - Get the app

-Fanatics have a dedicated app for players to use rather than a desktop site.
-This means you need to start by downloading the Fanatics Sportsbook app.
+Fanatics uses a dedicated app for its players rather than a desktop site.
+This means that the first step is to download and install the Fanatics Sportsbook app.

 - Register an account

-You don’t need a special promo code to unlock the new player offer for Fanatics in North Carolina.
-All you need to do is create and set up an account.
+You don’t need a special Fanatics North Carolina promo code to get the bonus bets offer.
+Once you’ve downloaded and installed the app, all you need to do is create an account.

-You can do this easily by tapping the designated button when you open up the Fanatics Sportsbook app and providing the necessary information.
-You can then finish up by validating your account via an email authentication.
+You can do this by tapping the designated button when you open the app and providing all the required information.
+Finally, you can validate your account by verifying it via email.

 - Make a qualifying bet

-To earn the full $1000 of bonus bets you will need to bet $100 a day for ten days.
+To get the full bonus bet amount of $1000 you will need to bet $100 a day for ten consecutive days.

 If you bet less than $100 on a day then your bonus amount will match your bet.
-For example, if you bet $50 on one day then you’ll get $50 added towards your bonus bet total.
-If you bet $30 then you’ll get $30, and so on.
+For example, if you bet $50 on one day then you’ll get $50 towards the bonus, if you bet $30 you get $30, and so on.

-For all bets to qualify they will need to be placed on a market with minimum odds of -200.
-For example, bets on markets at -150 or +110 would qualify, but a bet on a market of -210 would not.
+For any bet to qualify it must be placed on a market with minimum odds of -200.
+A bet on a market of -150 or +110 would count, for instance, but a bet at -210 would not.

 - Get your winnings

-You will not be able to immediately withdraw your bonus bet amount.
-Instead, you will need to wager it first.
-All of your winnings from bets placed using the bonus amount are paid out in cash, though, and can be withdrawn.
+The bonus bet amount that you get is non-withdrawable.
+You will need to wager it first, with all winnings from your bonus bets paid out in cash.

-There are numerous payment methods available on Fanatics, making it quick and easy to withdraw your winnings when you have them.
+It’s quick and easy to then withdraw these cash winnings, and there are numerous payment methods available for you to use when withdrawing them.

 More info on Fanatics’ NC bonus